Wake-up-Freeman/OLD-ODISEO/docs/learn/protocol.md

 Staking is the process of bonding ODIS to a validator in exchange for staking rewards.

-The ODISEO protocol only allows the top 130 validators to participate in consensus.
+The ODISEO protocol currenlty only allows the top 8 validators to participate in consensus.
 A validator's rank is determined by their stake or the total amount of ODIS bonded to them.
 Although validators can bond ODIS to themselves, they mainly amass larger stakes from delegators.
 Validators with larger stakes get chosen more often to propose new blocks and earn proportionally more rewards.

 To learn how to stake your ODIS and earn staking rewards, visit the [ODISEO Station staking guide](ODISEO-station/staking.md)